hashicorp/nomad/website/source/docs/devices/community.html.md

 # Community Supported

-If you have authored a device plugin that you believe will be useful to the broader Nomad community and you are commited to maintaining the plugin, please file a PR to add your plugin to this page.
+If you have authored a device plugin that you believe will be useful to the broader Nomad community and you are committed to maintaining the plugin, please file a PR to add your plugin to this page.

 ## Authoring Device Plugins